ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 insight into all mail streams using Author Domains under the Domain Owner's control, and aid the Domain Owner in determining whether and when to transition from [Monitoring Mode](#monitoring-mode) to [Enforcement](#enforcement).

+The most common reasons for a Mail Receiver to opt out of sending aggregate reports include resource constraints, local policy against sharing data, and concerns about user privacy.

 ### Optionally Send Failure Reports {#send-failure-reports}